 Every U.S. state has specific rules that dictate who can be held liable when an intoxicated person causes an injury to another person.
 In every state, an injured person can seek damages directly from the intoxicated person after an alcohol-related accident, such as a DUI car crash.
 And, in some states, the injured person might also be able to file what is known as a "dram shop" or "social host liability" claim against the person or business that provided the alcohol leading to the wrongdoer's intoxication.

 In this article, we'll look at dram shop law and social host liability in the District of Columbia.

-The classic example of this kind of case involves a bar's liability for injuries stemming from a drunk driving accident.
-But here’s another example of D.C.'s dram shop law at work.
+Here's an example of D.C.'s dram shop law at work.
 Suppose that Dale goes to Rosie's Restaurant and Bar to have a few drinks.
 He begins slurring his speech, and when he tries to walk to the bathroom, he stumbles several times.
 Despite noting these behaviors, the bartender continues to serve Dale alcohol.
 On this second trip to the bathroom, Dale stumbles into Penny and knocks her down a flight of stairs, injuring her.

 Under D.C. law, Penny could bring a lawsuit against Dale for causing her injuries and against Rosie's Restaurant and Bar for continuing to serve Dale after it was obvious he was intoxicated.